Plas yn Rhiw countryside walk

-Follow the waymarkers and continue through the forest.
+Follow the waymarkers through recently felled coniferous plantation.
 Before you go down the slope into the middle of the forest, bear right and look out for the old Baptist well.
 It's on the pilgrims' route to Bardsey Island.

 This pond is a haven for wildlife.
 Nine species of dragonfly and damselfly are found here, as well as a rare water plantain.
 This pond was created in 2000, following strong winds that destroyed a section of the conifer plantation.
 The only plants introduced here were alder, hawthorn and hazel; all the others have seeded naturally.